Time is running out for Ireland in this World Cup, and I believe they will be the big casualties by not securing a quarter-final place.

 I don't think anyone can blame Scotland coach Frank Hadden for picking the team he did against New Zealand.

-Hadden knows he will be judged on the result against Italy in St Etienne next Saturday, and if Scotland beat Italy, they won't worry about what happened against an All Blacks side which didn't play that well.
+Hadden knows he will be judged on the result against Italy in St Etienne next Saturday, and if Scotland beat Italy, they won't worry about what happened against an All Blacks side which didn't

 Australia, in beating Fiji yesterday, confirmed to me what a very impressive and clinical side they are.